FusionAuth/fusionauth-quickstart-rust-actix-web/README.md

 * Your admin username is `admin@example.com` and your password is `password`.
 * Your fusionAuthBaseUrl is 'http://localhost:9011/'

-You can log into the [FusionAuth admin UI](http://localhost:9011/admin) and look around if you want, but with Docker/Kickstart you don't need to.
+You can log into the [FusionAuth admin UI](http://localhost:9011/admin) and look around if you want, but with Docker and Kickstart everything will already be configured correctly.

 ## Running the Example Application